Downers Grove Dethatching Lawn Services

 Downers Grove’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-5101 Walnut Avenue, Downers Grove, IL 60515
+2455 Warrenville Road, Downers Grove, IL 60515

-Official Website: Downers Grove Department of Public Works
+Official Website: Downers Grove Park District

 Post-Dethatching Stormwater Management in Compliance with Downers Grove’s MS4 Program

-- Immediate overseeding within 24-48 hours to stabilize soil
+- Immediate overseeding within 24-48 hours

-- Use of erosion control blankets on slopes exceeding 10-15%
+- Temporary erosion control blankets on slopes over 10-15%

-- Temporary mulching if overseeding is delayed
+- Mulching if overseeding is delayed

-Community Development Department
+Downers Grove Community Development Department

 801 Burlington Avenue, Downers Grove, IL 60515